-In the dataset "MEPS HC-165: 2014 Full Year Population Characteristics," weight variables are provided for generating MEPS estimates of totals, means, percentages, and rates for persons and families in the civilian noninstitutionalized population.
+In the database "MEPS HC-171: 2014 Full Year Consolidated Data File," weight variables are provided for generating MEPS estimates of totals, means, percentages, and rates for persons and families in the civilian noninstitutionalized population.
+The person-level weight variable PERWT14F provided in this file supersedes the corresponding person-level weight variable provided in the 2014 Full Year Population Characteristic File (HC-165).
 Procedures and considerations associated with the construction and interpretation of person and family-level estimates using these and other variables are discussed below.